 You need to use all the information available to you to make the right decisions.
 This booklet gives details about each of the courses we offer.
-You can get further information about the courses on offer at the Options Evening (Thursday 14th December 6:00pm to 7:30pm).
-You should also discuss your choices with your tutor in tutor time, with your subject teachers at the Parents' Evening on Thursday 1st February and with your family.
+You can get further information about the courses on offer at the Options Evening (Thursday 5th December 6:00pm to 7:30pm).
+You should also discuss your choices with your tutor in tutor time, with your subject teachers at the Parents' Evening on Thursday 6th February and with your family.
 Each of those people know you in different ways and may be able to suggest whether they think a subject would suit you as a learner.

-You will be sent an 'Initial preferences form' on 18th December when you will need to select three courses, as well as three reserves in case we are not able to timetable your first choices.
+You will be sent an 'Initial preferences form' on 9th December when you will need to select four courses, as well as three reserves in case we are not able to timetable your first choices.
+From these initial choices we will decide which courses are likely to run and you will then be asked to make final choices from those.

-The final deadline for submitting your choices will be Wednesday 28th February 2024.
-You will need to use MCAS to do this.
+The deadline for submitting your final choices will be Thursday 27th February 2025.
+You will need to complete a Google form using your school email address to submit your choices.